 top of page

 I’m hooked.
-Addicted.
+Obsessed.

 OK, that’s hyperbole.
 How about “pique your interest?”
 It’s a daunting task, considering everything else that’s coming at you.
-But I’ve primed my writing style for that challenge.
+But I’ve primed my writing style for the challenge.
+Adventure, suspense, and romance are the key ingredients in my quest for your attention.

 None of this makes me much money but it doesn’t have to.
 I’m semi-retired, though I continue to teach part-time at Le Moyne College in Syracuse, NY.